State pension explained Pension credit

 Some benefits, such as housing benefit, council tax reduction and attendance allowance, aren’t included, nor are your personal possessions or your home.

-Go further: How to increase your retirement income - some more useful tips to boost your funds
+Go further: - some more useful tips to boost your funds

 The government will give people a little extra money to reward them for saving towards their retirement.
 This comes in the form of 'Savings Credit', which disappears for those reaching state retirement age after April 2016.

 There's a few criteria you need to meet before you qualify for Savings Credit.